partrickJhonson/beef/WebRTC-Extension.md

 ## console usage

 When this extension is written, the console module is still usable and supported.
-Unfornately, it is no longer usable.
+Unfortunately, it is no longer usable.

 see https://blog.beefproject.com/2015/01/hooked-browser-meshed-networks-with_26.html for console usage examples